Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The rest of the year, I often don’t find out about these events in the Guanajuato tunnels until the weekend they’re happening.
 Just watch for announcements posted on signs and ask around.

-For more information on my city, see past posts here and check the official Guanajuato Tourism site for the city and the state.
+For more information on my city, see past posts here and check the for the city and the state.

 Luba Rusyn